 Morgan Advanced Material’s ceramic feedthroughs are ceramic-to-metal assemblies used to transmit signals, high voltages, high currents, gases or fluids from outside a hermetically-sealed chamber to the inside.

-The feedthroughs are designed to provide electrical insulation and high mechanical strength.
+Our ceramic feedthroughs are designed to provide electrical insulation and high mechanical strength.
 They are hermetic and maintain ultra-high levels of vacuum and joint integrity that is maintained at elevated temperatures, cryogenic conditions and in harsh environments.
 Feedthroughs can be classified in 3 groups:

 - Feedthroughs for low voltages (up to 12 kV) typically to convey a signal